 3. Starting Solid Foods; Healthy Children; American Academy of Pediatrics

-4. American Academy of Pediatrics Recommends No Fruit Juice For Children Under 1 Year; American Academy of Pediatrics
+4. AAP Recommends No Fruit Juice for Children Under 1 Year; AAP

 5. Guava, raw (341568); Food Data Central; USDA

 6. Feeding and nutrition of infants and young children; WHO

 7. E. Quiros-Sauceda et al.; Dietary fiber and phenolic compounds as functional ingredients: Interaction and possible effect after ingestion; Researchgate